victornas91/victornas91/README.md

 ### 🔭 Goals for 2022-23
 - Finish my degree in Internet of Things.
-- Start a masters in Computer Science
+- Start a masters in Computer Science and / or Aeronautical Engineering for Avionics
-- Become an advanced programmer in C++, Python and Kotlin
+- Become an advanced programmer in C#, C++, Python and Kotlin
 - Shows with drones!

 ---